 Short-Term Working Capital

-This type of funding helps you manage the day-to-day running costs of your business, such as buying stock or paying wages, especially when there is a gap between paying out money and receiving it from customers.
+This type of funding helps you manage the day-to-day running costs of your business, such as buying stock or paying wages.
+It is especially useful when there is a gap between paying out money and receiving it from customers.
+Working capital loans are designed to bridge these temporary financial gaps.

 Long-Term Investment Funding